Parth442002/web_object_detection/README.md

 # Browser based Web Detection

 ## introduction
-This project uses Tensorflow.js to to use a pretrained machine learning model which is trained on the ``` COCOSSD ``` database to successfully detect and name objects using the webcamera.
+This project uses Tensorflow.js pretrained machine learning model which is trained on the ``` COCOSSD ``` database to successfully detect and name objects using the webcamera.

 ## Direction for use:-